Elinor Florence, Author

 However, if you want them to go to a good home, contact me.
 I know an Ontario collector who would love to take them off your hands.

-Who Created the Covers?
+Who Created the Art?

 Copyright has expired on the artwork now, and astonishingly, the Toronto Star never kept copies of its own weekly magazine.